 - Malignancy

-- Autoimmune, including Sarcoidosis*, Sjögren’s syndrome, or Wegener’s granulomatosis
+- Autoimmune, including Sarcoidosis*, Sjögren’s syndrome, systemic lupus erythematosus or Wegener’s granulomatosis

 - Idiopathic

-*Heerfordt’s syndrome is a form of sarcoidosis, composed of parotid enlargement, anterior uveitis, and facial nerve palsy
+*Heerfordt’s syndrome is a form of sarcoidosis, composed of a triad of parotid enlargement, anterior uveitis, and facial nerve palsy

-Common bacterial causes include S. Aureus, S. Viridans, H. Influenzae, and S. Pyogenus.
-Chronic sialadenitis is most commonly associated with either Sjögren’s syndrome or Sarcoidosis
+Common bacterial causes include S. aureus (most common), S. viridans, H. influenzae, and Strep. pyogenes.
+Apart from recurrent infections secondary to sialolithiasis, chronic sialadenitis is most commonly associated with autoimmune diseases such as Sjögren’s syndrome or sarcoidosis.

 *HIV parotitis is classically either a non-painful swelling or asymptomatic